travis-ci/docs-travis-ci-com/user/deployment/pages.md

 deploy:
   provider: pages
   skip_cleanup: true
-  github_token: $GITHUB_TOKEN  # Set in the settings page of your repository, as a secure variable
+  github_token: $DEPLOY_TOKEN  # Set in the settings page of your repository, as a secure variable
   keep_history: true
   on:
     branch: main